-ʻŌlelo|Online is a website where you can learn Hawaiian language at your own pace with interesting audio, video, and textual lessons.
+Learn to speak Hawaiian with live instruction in our Zoom-based Virtual Classroom or study at your own pace with interesting web-based audio, video, and textual lessons.

-If you are a first-time visitor, please take a look around!
-If you would like to help support ʻŌlelo Online, I think you will find the cost of membership very reasonable: 20 cents a day, or $5.99 a month.
+If you would like to help support ʻŌlelo Online, I think you will find the cost of membership very reasonable: 20 cents a day, or US $5.99 a month.
 Various membership subscriptions are available, including quarterly and full-year subscriptions.
 Most textual content is free, but membership is required for the full videos and audio files.
 Your support allows me to make and serve this content to you.

 Kumu Kaliko recording a segment of a Hawaiian audio book in Pepeʻekeo, Hawaiʻi Island (from a feature article in Ke Ola Magazine, 2011).